Query using the SQL query editor

 3. Select Run.

-4. Authenticate your account with one of the available methods (Windows, Database, or Microsoft account).
+4. Authenticate your account with the Microsoft account option.
 Select Connect.
 Screenshot from Microsoft Excel showing the SQL Server database dialog.

 Once you have successfully signed in, you'll see the data presented in the spreadsheet.